laithdarras/distributed-systems/README.md

-# CSE 168: Distributed Software Systems
+# Distributed Systems

+Personal knowledge base for studying **Distributed Systems**.
-This repository contains my notes, lab writeups, and resources from studying **Distributed Systems**.
+Includes notes, project writeups, and curated resources on core concepts and implementations.
-It serves as a personal knowledge base, combining lecture notes and references on distributed computing concepts.

 ---

 ## Structure
-- **`notes/`** → Notes from lectures and study sessions
+- **`notes/`** → Lecture and study notes
-- **`projects/`** → projects and implementation notes
+- **`projects/`** → Lab projects and implementation notes
 - **`resources/`** → Supplemental readings and references

 ---

 ## Disclaimer
+All content here reflects my own study and work.
-These are **personal study notes** and are not official course material.
+These are **personal notes and projects**, not official course material.